+8.8.
+Group membership

-8.2.6.
-Group membership That's why your own user ID should be a member of the 'plugdev' group as well the group 'dialout'.
+Therefore the own user ID should be member of the group 'plugdev' as well as of the group of the group 'dialout'.
 The command:

-sudo usermod -a -G dialout, plugdev \$ USER
+sudo usermod -a -G dialout, plugdev \$USER

-should ensure affiliation.
-Now an access with avrdude on both devices should be possible.

-You can control it with the command: 'id'.
+should ensure the affiliation.
+Now you should be able to access both devices with avrdude.
+You can check it with the command: 'id'.

-If problems occur you can also access the membership via:
+If you have problems you can also check the membership with:

-Menu/System Management/ Users and Groups /<Password>/ a window with two tabs appears.
-If you now click on his name in the user tab, you can see his profile and the group affiliations on the right.
-With the button <ADD> it is now possible to add new groups.
+menu system administration users and groups ?password, now a window with two tabs will appear.
+If you click on your name in the Users tab, you will see your profile and group memberships on the right.
+With the button Add it is now possible to add new groups.

-8.2.7. working environment preparation.
+8.9. working environment

+preparation.
-First in the system tray with green folder icon to /transactortester/Software/ Markus/ navigate now right click on ComponentTester-1.39m.tgz and in the selection

-<unzip here> the folder Decompress.
+First navigate to /transistortester/Software/Markus/ in the taskbar with green folder icon (Nemo), right click on ComponentTester-1.(highest no.)m.tgz click, in the selection <unzip here> the folder decompress and close Nemo.

-In order to preserve the original and because the terminal window always opens in .../home/"user", it is recommended to move there its working directory with the name Mytester.
+To keep the original and because the terminal window always opens in ../home/ "user", it is recommended to put there its working directory named Mytester.